20 Most Common Medication Errors and Prevention Methods

 How to prevent it:

-Keep strong or risky medicines locked away
+• Keep controlled or high‑risk medicines securely locked away

 13. Documentation Error